HaleyMS/azure-network-protocols/README.md

 <img src="https://i.imgur.com/uS67oUU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Once inside VM1 I was able to set up a perpetual ICMP ping to VM2.
+Once inside VM1 I was able to set up a perpetual ICMP (Internet Control Message Protocol) ping to VM2.
 After establishing the ICMP ping to VM2 I went to VM2's NSG and added a new rule that would deny any ICMP pings from anywhere.
 Checking back in to VM1 I noticed the ping had been disrupted by the firewall.
 With a sucessful denial I went back to VM2 to allow ICMP to come through.
 I was able to reestablish a connection from VM1 to VM2.
 </p>
 <br />